cellml/libcellml/docs/tutorials/tutorial1/tutorial1_cpp.rst

 .. code-block:: cpp

     std::string modelName = myFirstModel->name();
-    std::string modelId = myFirstModel->id();
+    auto modelId = myFirstModel->id();

-Obviously, the type of item you're retrieving will determine how you declare it: names and ids are returned as strings.
+Obviously, the type of item you're retrieving will determine how you declare it.
+Note that names and ids are both returned as strings, but you could use the :code:`auto` type (as above) too.

 .. container:: dothis

     **2.a** Find out the name and id of your model and print it to the terminal.

 The :code:`Model` itself stores two kinds of objects: a set of :code:`Units` objects, and a set of :code:`Component` objects.
-There are generic :code:`somethingCount` functions which will return the number of :code:`Something` items within that object:
+There are generic :code:`somethingCount()` functions which will return the number of :code:`Something` items within that object:

 .. code-block:: cpp